MicrosoftDocs/EMDocs/contributor-guide/custom-markdown-extensions.md

 Two-way selectors lets users select a topics from a two way matrix.
 This is essential when an Azure technology, such as Mobile Services, supports multiple backend platforms as well as multiple clients.
 Keep in mind the following:

-- While it was designed as `(Platform | Backend)`, the dropwdown text can now be customized.
+- While it was designed as `(Platform | Backend)`, the dropdown text can now be customized.
 - You do not need a list item for every point in your matrix, but do only have an item where a topic URL exists and is not a duplicate.
 - The link can be any URL, although it is generally another GitHub topic.